Dolphin-ZAAZ/OUTDATED-Game-Dev-Portfolio/README.md

 I am currently a co-founder of a soon to be ecommerce platform here in South Africa as part of a 3 man team.
 However, many more people are involved outside of the "Team".
-I have a wide network that I can tap into because I happen to be a nice guy, and I didn't know that meant people would want to assist me when I am down.
+I have a wide network that I can tap into.
 I have a lot of time on my hands currently as we are developing our system and my team has agreed to let me find a game development job (if i can find one).
-Otherwise any other job (which is really tough to come by in South Africa).
+Otherwise any other job.

 In high school my subjects of choice were: Physical Sciences (Chemistry and Physics), Mathematics Core, Life Sciences (Biology/Ecology/Anatomy), and Computer Applications Technology.